 - Ability to plan, execute, and close projects.

 - Familiarity with project management documentation and templates.

 Project management certification is often a requirement for senior positions, while not really a prerequisite for entry-level jobs.
 It is, however, especially the PMP® (Project Management Professional) certification issued by the Project Management Institute that is in high demand in this profession.

 Project management certification is essentially a professional credential you receive after writing an exam set out by certain professional and industry-related organisations like the Project Management Institute.

 It is unfortunate that so many of the jobs you see advertised for project managers require over 3 years’ experience.
 If you are new to this profession, this might be extremely discouraging.
 What do you do if you don’t have experience, and you are unable to get experience because you can’t secure a job without it?

 - Get an entry-level job: Get any job that will give you relevant experience.
 You might not be able to work as a project manager, but maybe you will be able to work as an assistant to a project manager or as part of a project team.

 - Volunteer: Volunteer to organise events.
-Even if it is for a local bake-sale, you will be able to use this as experience.
+Even if you volunteer to organise a local bake-sale, you will be able to use this as experience.

-- Enrol for an internship: Whether you get paid or not, enrolling for a project management internship at a company that handles projects will be great experience and might help you eventually get a job.
+- Enrol for an internship: Whether you get paid or not, enrolling for a project management internship at a company that handles projects will be great experience and might help you get a job thereafter.